 Transformation: benchmarking your progress

 Here’s the big picture: your goal is to leverage emerging services (like virtual phone numbers) in order to reduce your costs and improve your operational efficiency.
-Cloud-based solutions give you the flex and scale to stay agile.
+Cloud-based solutions give you the flexibility and scale to stay agile.

-But before you start assigning capital to new offerings, then working out how to integrate them with your legacy systems, the best starting point is in fact identifying how you can measure success.
+But before you start assigning capital to new offerings then working out how to integrate them with your legacy systems, the best starting point is in fact identifying how you can measure success.
 Your business needs (fast growth or strategic forays into new markets) and the new digital tools and platforms available are evolving daily.
 So look for measurable business value in 6 months or less.

-An obvious area to focus on is cost savings – nearly half (44.9%) of organizations that adopted SIP trunking reduced their overall PSTN access spend by an average of 16.1% according to a recent research from Nemertes.
+An obvious area to focus on is cost savings – nearly half (44.9%) of organizations that adopted SIP trunking reduced their overall PSTN access spend by an average of 16.1%, according to recent research from Nemertes.
 In addition, the overall operational costs of unified communications platforms dropped by an average of 39%.

 As well as the bottom line, look for improvements in your business processes – for example, better response times to customers.
 Seek out the innovative applications (virtual phone numbers or messaging services, for instance) that can truly benefit your business.

 Navigation: keep an open mind

 There’s more to SIP trunking than just PTSN access and more than one way to incorporate this into your business.
 For many buyers, the most flexible model is acquiring the features they need to support their DX goals as and when needed.
 Typically, this might include number porting or emergency call routing, available via SIP trunks.